dbelenguer/obsidian-kit/README.md

 # Obsidian kit

-Little Obsidian kit with the tools I use and some suggestions about how to use it.
+Little Obsidian kit, with the tools I use and some suggestions about how to use it, based on daily note taking that can lead to knowledge base building.

 This is just a starting point, find whatever works for you!